 By the beginning of your third year, you will have chosen whether you wish to graduate from the course with either a BA degree in Cell and Systems Biology or a BA degree in Neuroscience.
-Students following the pathway in Cell and Systems Biology will study themes from a choice of specialised options which cover cell and systems physiology and pharmacology, neuroscience, pathology and developmental biology.
-Students following the Neuroscience pathway will select one or two from around twenty Psychology advanced courses to study alongside themes from the specialised Neuroscience option.
+Students can select from a wide range of specialised options that cover cell and systems physiology and pharmacology, neuroscience, psychology, pathology and developmental biology.
+The BA degree awarded will depend on the pattern of options chosen.
 The course in the third year is intended to encourage both in-depth, focussed study, and also integrative thinking that seeks out connections between different research disciplines.